Frequently Asked Questions

 General Questions

-- What is an A.B.
-Degree?
+• What is an A.B. degree?
 Is it the same as a B.A.?

 New Students - First Years

-- How do I build my Fall schedule?
+• How do I build my Fall schedule?

-- Step 1 - Complete Aggie 101
+• Step 1 - Complete Aggie 101

-• College of Letters & Science Resources
+• Requirements for a Bachelor's Degree in the College of Letters and Science

-- What is the difference between a lower division and upper division course?
+• What is the difference between a lower division and upper division course?

 • 001 to 099 courses are lower division